 After numerous careers – as a college professor, an athlete, an event planner, a DJ, a rapper, and more – Theresa Borrelli has found her calling.
-Borrelli, a West New York native who lives in Weehawken, recently published her fourth book, a collection of everyday prayers.
+Borrelli, a Weehawken resident who grew up in West New York, recently published her fourth book, a collection of everyday prayers.

 Borrelli has always tackled a range of subjects.
 In 2011 she published an autobiography, I am Myself: A Woman Growing Up with Tourette Syndrome, an insightful chronicle of her personal struggles and triumphs with the disorder.
 “That book is being sold all over the world.
 I got a note from somebody in Norway who bought it,” said Borrelli.